 Potential Impacts on Tinian by Resource

-Land Use and Socioeconomics
+Recreation and Cultural Resources

 The potential impacts for Alternative 3 are the same as for Alternative 1.

+Socioeconomics

+The potential impacts for Alternative 3 are the same as for Alternative 1.

+Terrestrial Biology

+The potential impacts for Alternative 3 are the same as for Alternative 1.

-19.2.4.3 Alternative 3 Proposed Mitigation Measures
+19.2.4.3 Alternative 3 Potential Mitigation Measures

-Mitigation measures are the same as Alternatives 1.
+Mitigation measures are the same as Alternatives 1 and 2.